 Planning for long-term care is one of the most important financial considerations for seniors and their families.
 In Colorado, the costs can vary significantly depending on the type of care needed and the location.
-Understanding these costs helps families prepare financially and make informed decisions about care options.
+The figures below are approximate estimates based on industry data and are intended as a planning guide — actual costs vary by facility and change over time.
+Always contact providers directly for current pricing.

 Long-Term Care Costs in Colorado